rancher/docs/content/rancher/v2.x/en/security/security-scan/_index.md

 Each scan generates a report can be viewed in the Rancher UI and can be downloaded in CSV format.

-As of Rancher v2.4, the CIS scan will use either the Benchmark v1.4 or v1.5, depending on the Kubernetes version.
+As of Rancher v2.4, the scan will use the CIS Benchmark v1.4.

-To determine which version of the [Benchmark](https://www.cisecurity.org/benchmark/kubernetes/) to use in the scan, Rancher chooses a version that is appropriate for the cluster's Kubernetes version.
 The Benchmark version is included in the generated report.

 The Benchmark provides recommendations of two types: Scored and Not Scored.
 Recommendations marked as Not Scored in the Benchmark are not included in the generated report.